EFFECTIVE ZONAL ISOLATION IN THE PERMIAN

 Performance, made to order

 To address these challenges, Nine Energy Service recommended the Stinger Dissolvable Frac Plug.
 Applying decades of expertise in completion-tool development and material-selection expertise, the Stinger is only 3.5 inches long, which results in a minimalist isolation barrier.
-Instead of requiring a mandrel to set the plug, the element uses a wedge component to set and hold pressure.
 These features combine to dramatically reduce the material compared to other dissolvable frac plugs, saving money and time for drillout.

 Unlike any other dissolvable on the market, the Stinger can be materially configured to address specific wellbore conditions from one stage to the next throughout the frac—a crucial factor, especially when you’re running full wellbores of dissolvable frac plugs.
 This custom-engineered approach leads to better, more predictable performance in both freshwater and high-salinity environments.